{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 What are the Arizona Mini-COBRA Qualifying Event Types?

-An employee can experience a COBRA qualifying event in Arizona when one of the following types of life change events occur:
+An employee can experience a COBRA qualifying event in Arizona when one of the following types of life change events occurs:

 • Voluntary or involuntary termination of employment